Jenni Kemarre Martiniello: Early life

-Jenni Kemarre Martiniello was born in Adelaide, Australia.
+Martiniello was born in Adelaide, Australia.
 Her father was of Aboriginal and Chinese descent, and her mother, a mezzo-soprano and accomplished pianist, was of Anglo-Celtic descent.
 They met while working at John Martin's and got married, a potentially controversial union for a mixed-race couple at the time.

 Martiniello had an early interest in art.
 While in high school, she took night classes at the Adelaide School of Art.
 However, after she graduated from high school, she decided to join the navy.
 She spent two years in the service, first as a radar plotter and later as a weapons assessor.
 She eventually left, dissatisfied with the way service members were treated.
 She then met and married her husband, an Italian migrant, and they settled in Canberra in the late 1960s.
 The two had multiple children together, but ended up getting a divorce ten years into their relationship.

-After her divorce, Martiniello returned to school, this time studying sculpture at the Canberra School of Art (now the Australian National University School of Art).
+After her divorce, Martiniello returned to school, this time studying sculpture at the Canberra School of Art (now the Australian National University School of Art and Design).
 While there, she experimented with many different mediums, including drawing, printmaking, and photography.
 She graduated with a Bachelor of Arts degree in 1985, then studied philosophy and art history (also at ANU).

 Career

 Teaching and writing

-Martiniello taught professional and community education at the University of Canberra, and indigenous art history at the Yurauna Centre (part of the Canberra Institute of Technology).
+Martiniello taught professional and community education at the University of Canberra, and Indigenous art history at the Yurauna Centre (part of the Canberra Institute of Technology).
 During this time she continued sculpting and drawing.

 In 1999, Martiniello founded the ACT Indigenous Writers Group.
 She published several volumes of poetry, and in 2003 she was named an ACT Creative Arts Fellow for Literature.

 Advocacy and education

 In 2003, Martiniello and fellow artist Lyndy Delian founded the Indigenous Textiles and Glass Artists (ITAG) organization.
 The group advocates for Indigenous artists and helps them connect with other arts organisations.
 They help to mitigate any barriers due to historic colonization and discrimination of indigenous peoples.
 ITAG also hosts exhibitions and offers workshops for artists.
 Martiniello and Delian have also collaborated to create the Honouring Cultures program, which, in partnership with Canberra Glassworks, gives regional artists the chance to develop their glassmaking skills and international artists the opportunity to participate in skills exchange and collaborative work programs.

 Martiniello founded Kemarre Arts in 2006.
 It was the Australian Capital Territory's first "independent Aboriginal-run social enterprise."
-The organization supports artists in many ways, including through: grant writing, professional development programs, publishing, and product and pricing guidance.
+The organisation supports artists in many ways, including through: grant writing, professional development programs, publishing, and product and pricing guidance.
 In 2012, Kemarre Arts won the ACT NAIDOC Award for Most Outstanding Agency.